 The symbol most associated with Fibromyalgia is the butterfly.
 This was adopted as although a butterfly is light and weightless it could still cause pain if it landed on someone with the condition due to their heightened sensitivity to pain and pressure.

-Another reason the butterfly symbol may be used is that on MRI scans the brain can appear to be the shape of a butterfly with outstretched wings.
+Another reason the butterfly symbol may be used is because on MRI scans the brain can appear to be the shape of a butterfly with outstretched wings.

 Do you know of any other symbols which represented Fibromyalgia?
 Or have a special tattoo of one of these?
 If so leave us a comment below.